Zoe-creator/collections/README.md

 ## Post-MVP

-- _allows users to write views for each list
+- allows users to write views for each list
+- pop up screen for log-in
+- several windows to create items

 ***